 Located in the beautiful Mediterranean Sea, the ancient city of Jaffa in the south of Tel Aviv, it commemorates two important events that St. Peter has experienced.
 The Bible records: the resurrection of Tabida, at the cobbler's house in Simon, I saw clean and unclean animals Vision.

 St. Peter’s Church, built in Jaffa, Israel, is a medieval French church.
-The disciple of Jesus "Peter" preached throughout Israel.
-The Church of Saint Peter in Jaffa is also called the Church of Love.
-When Jesus taught his disciple Peter the scepter, Peter gave his love to Jesus.
-Outside the church are stone of love and statues of the empowering staff of Jesus.
-It was built in memory of the resurrection and ascension of the proud disciple St. Peter.
+At that time, Jesus' disciple "Peter" preached all over Israel.
+The "St. Peter's Church" in Jaffa is also known as the Chapel of Love.
+When Jesus taught the scepter to the disciple Peter, Peter showed his love to Jesus.
+There is a love stone outside the church, as well as a statue of a rod of Jesus preaching.
+It was built to commemorate the resurrection and ascension of St. Peter, the proud disciple.
 It was destroyed twice and rebuilt in 1903.

 The location of St. Peter's Church in the center of the Jaffa tourist area is particularly obvious, and it also adds religious and Western flavor to the ancient city of Jaffa.
 We didn't go in to see, but just sat for a while in the square outside.
 There were souvenir stalls, small shops, parasols, and small restaurants.
 The sky is particularly blue, although the temperature is not high, but the ultraviolet rays are extremely strong.

 Jeremy_Dodson: I recommended Jaffa Old City,Bike Israel,Neve Tzedek,Haganah Museum,Church of St. Peter